Life at the Ranch in Cuttingsville centers around the upkeep of a diverse Vermont farm.

 As part of a working and living community, clinicians gain deeper knowledge of residents and can see the “whole” person as they experience daily interactions.
 This in-depth model allows for treatment to be individualized and become the catalyst for change each resident is striving for.

-Residents also have the opportunity to attend our many clinician-led groups such as Hearing Voices, Processing Group, Smoking Cessation, Yoga & Mindfulness, Wellness, AA/NA, SMART Recovery, and General Recovery.
+Residents also have the opportunity to attend our many clinician-led groups such as Hearing Voices, Processing Group, Life Skills, Smoking Cessation, Yoga & Mindfulness, Wellness, AA/NA, SMART Recovery, and General Recovery.

 At Spring Lake Ranch they have the opportunity to try new things or rekindle old passions.